 We don’t slow you down with an onslaught of lists and links like most email newsletters.
-Instead, we research the most important global news sources every day and send you a smart, succinct summary that is easily read on your smartphone, tablet, or desktop computer.
+Instead, we research the most extensive array of global news sources every day and send you a smart, succinct summary that is easily read on your smartphone, tablet, or desktop computer.

 Here are a few other things you’ll want to know about DailyChatter:

-The newsletter will arrive in your mailbox by 6am US Eastern Time Monday through Friday, 52 weeks a year.
+The newsletter will arrive in your mailbox at 6AM U.S. Eastern time every Monday through Friday, 52 weeks a year.

-DailyChatter is completely non-partisan.
-Like so many other news sources today, we do not lean left or right.
-We try to see the world as it actually is and with an awareness of the importance of history in shaping current events.
+In our writing and analysis, we do not lean left or right.
+We try very hard to see the world as it is and with an awareness of how history has shaped current events.

-The first two weeks are free, so if you’re not happy, you can cancel your subscription at any time during those initial 14 days.
-But we’re confident that DailyChatter will become an indispensable part of your morning.
+Your first two weeks are free, so if you’re not happy with DailyChatter you can cancel your subscription at any time during those initial 14 days.
+We’re confident that DailyChatter will become a valuable and highly anticipated part of your morning.

 Background and Mission

 DailyChatter has its origin in the international news site GlobalPost which was founded and run by DailyChatter’s CEO and Co-Executive Editor Philip S. Balboni..
 “Chatter” was GlobalPost’s daily newsletter with a distinctive voice and a strong narrative summary of the site’s most important and interesting stories.
 Mr. Balboni kept the rights to “Chatter” when he sold GlobalPost to the WGBH Educational Foundation in late October 2015.

 In a world filled with crisis, complexity, and conflict, and with global economic forces binding nations as never before, to be an informed human being is both harder and more important than it has ever been.
 Yet we are frenetically busy, working longer and harder than ever and swamped by information, much of it noise.